telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-area-series.md

  <snippet id='numerical-data-model' />

-1. Ceate a `ViewModel`:
+1. Create a `ViewModel`:

  <snippet id='chart-series-numerical-view-model' />

-1. Usee the following snippet to declare a `RadCartesianChart` with a ScatterSplineArea Series in XAML:
+1. Use the following snippet to declare a `RadCartesianChart` with a ScatterSplineArea Series in XAML:

  <snippet id='chart-series-scattersplinearea-xaml' />